alexlobera/leanjs_OLD_NX/src/pages/blog/unit-testing-fundamentals-explained-using-javascript.md

 A unit can be a function, class, module, etc. A function, or any of those previously mentioned, does not create a unit by definition.
 The unit is defined by two different axis, therefore the “unity” of the function depends on the degree to which it is isolated and reusable.

-The following code does the same that the previous one, but the following coe is more reusable (and testable!):
+The following code does the same that the previous does, but the following code is more reusable (and testable!):

 ```
 const atLeast5InStock =  product => product.quantity > 5